- Roelof Botha is a South African actuary, venture capitalist, and company director born in 1973.

 Roelof Botha is a venture capitalist and actuary known primarily for his role as a co-founder and Chief Finance Officer (CFO) of PayPal from 2000-2003.
 After PayPal’s acquisition by eBay, Botha joined investment company Sequoia Capital as a partner, a role he continues to hold today.
 At Sequoia, Botha manages investments in a number of companies, many of which are technology startups.

-Roelof Botha was born in Pretoria, South Africa in 1973, making his current age 48.
+Roelof Botha was born in Pretoria, South Africa, in 1973.
 Botha spent most of his early life in Cape Town, where he attended Hoërskool Jan van Riebeeck, a public school taught in Afrikaans.
 After high school, Botha earned a Bachelor of Science in Actuarial Science, Economics, and Statistics in 1996 from the University of Cape Town.
 Botha is also a certified actuary, and in a 2014 interview with The Actuary said that the problem-solving skills he learned while completing his degree have been essential to his long-term thinking and success as a venture capitalist.

 Although Botha is the most successful member of his family financially, he comes from a well-known family in South Africa.
 His father, Roelof Botha, is an award-winning economist and academic who has authored more than 500 articles and papers.
 His grandfather, Roelof Frederik “Pik” Botha, was a member of the South African House of Assembly during the 1970s and was the country’s foreign minister during the final years of apartheid.